dongahn/resource-query/README.md

 Note that DFU can solve similar but slightly different matching problem: different `node` types are contained within differently named `rack` types.
-For example, the following job specification can be matched if the underlying resource model labels the type of the rack with the beefy compute nodes as `rack` and the other as `birack`.
+For example, the following jobspec can be matched if the underlying resource model labels the type of the rack with the beefy compute nodes as `rack` and the other as `birack`.